 Keynote speakers Julie Eades, president of the New Hampshire Community Loan Fund, and Andrea Levere, president of Prosperity Now and Chair of the ROC USA Board of Directors, talked about the history and future of resident ownership.
 On Saturday, Howard Brodsky, co-CEO of CCA Global Partners, talked about the benefits of cooperative models and how resident-ownership fits within that frame.

-Each speech was broadcast live online, as well as the introductions on Thursday and the opening plenary on Friday.
+Each speech was broadcast live online, as well as the opening plenary on Friday.
 Find links to the recorded videos here.

 The ROC Leadership Institute is modeled after NeighborWorks® America Community Leadership Institute.
 This national training event aims to strengthen the voices and skills of volunteer leaders from resident-owned communities.
 Participants attend with other members from their ROCs and other ROC leaders from across the country.